Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Properties of ATLAS

 \subsection{Avoiding the curse of dimension}

 The input to ATLAS is random, so are the $L$ initial conditions and the $N$ paths in each burst.
 It is natural to ask how many short trajectories in each burst are needed to make sure the random error of all the local quantities estimated by ATLAS is small w.h.p.
 In particular, it is important to assess how $N$ should scale with the dimensions $D$ of the state space, $d$ of \IMmth, $d_f$ of the fast modes with large magnitude.
-Using concentration inequalities, in \cref{appx:concentration} we show that, in terms of the dimensions,
+Using concentration inequalities for high-dimensional vectors and matrices that are concentrated near low-dimensional spaces \cite{vershynin_2018}, it is possible to show that the approximation error between the empirical estimates of $\blN$, $\LambdaldN$ and $\lndmrk{l}$ is smaller than $\eta$, with high probability, as soon as $N\gtrsim {d(d+d_f)}/{\eta^2}$, where $d_f$ is the number of fast modes with large magnitude.